I. The Basics of Interstate Motor Carriers

 At Fried Goldberg LLC, Atlanta, Georgia trucking accident victims can speak with an attorney that specializes in motor carrier law.
 Our lawyers have published a book, Understanding Motor Carrier Claims, as a resource for other trucking accident attorneys nationwide.
 This comprehensive guide explains the complexities of motor carrier litigation and has proved to be an invaluable resource to many attorneys across the country.

-Below is a summary of the book’s second chapter, “The Basics of Interstate Motor Carriers.”
-To read the chapter in its entirety, open the PDF at the bottom of this page.
+Below is the book’s first chapter, “The Basics of Interstate Motor Carriers.”
+If you’d like to receive a copy of our trucking book, Understanding Motor Carrier Claims, Sixth Edition, please fill out the form at the bottom of this page.
 If you have any questions and would like to speak with an Atlanta, Georgia trucking accident attorney, contact Fried Goldberg LLC today.

 Next Chapter: II.
 Theories of Liability

 A. Basics of Interstate Versus Intrastate Motor Carriers